Inspired-by-Boredom/yii2-search/docs/en/advanced-usage.md

 }
 ```
 it interface provides `getQuery()` method.
 It takes `ActiveQuery`, current search field and user search query.
-You can build custom query and you should return `ActiveQuery` object.
+You can build custom query.
+Then you should return `ActiveQuery` object.